 - Sesame Seeds (optional)

-- Add the eggs one at a time and beat on medium for 1 minute.
+- Beat in the Eggs: Add room-temperature eggs, one at a time, and beat on medium speed for 1 minute.

-- Turn the mixer to low and slowly add half the flour and salt.
+- Mix in Flour and Salt: Turn the mixer to low and slowly add half of the flour and the sea salt.
 Mix until combined, approximately 2 minutes.

-- Scrape the dough into a large bowl that has been sprayed with cooking spray or lightly oiled.
-Cover with plastic wrap and refrigerate overnight.
+- Refrigerate Overnight: Scrape the dough into a large bowl sprayed with cooking spray or lightly oiled.
+Cover it with plastic wrap and refrigerate overnight to develop flavors.

-- Divide the dough into 3 sections and roll into a long rope about 10-12″ long.
+- Divide and Braid: Divide the dough into 3 sections and roll each into a long rope, about 10-12 inches long.
 Pinch all 3 ends together and braid, pinching the bottom as well.